Category Archives: Alfred Hitchcock

 On the run, she stops at a run-down Bates motel where she meets owner Norman Bates, hauntingly played by Anthony Perkins.

-Perkins and Leigh have amazing chemistry together and the audience picks up on it- is it romantic?
-Is there mysteriousness to it?
+Perkins and Leigh have fantastic chemistry together, and the audience picks up on it—is it romantic?
+Is there a mysteriousness to it?
 Something is odd about Norman.
 They bond over a quiet meal of sandwiches at the motel while discussing life and his ailing mother.

-The famous shower scene and the shocking twist after the film are now almost taken for granted since most people know about them already, but I can only imagine the shock when viewers were first treated to these two delights.
+The famous shower scene and the shocking twist after the film are now almost taken for granted since most people already know about them, but I can only imagine the shock viewers felt when they first saw these two delights.

-When I saw this film for the first time I, fortunately, did NOT know the ending and I am glad I didn’t because my breath was taken away.
+Fortunately, when I saw this film for the first time, I did not know the ending, and I am glad I didn’t because it took my breath away.

-To kill off the main actor at the start of the film halfway through was a novel idea and mind-blowing at the time of release (1960).
+To kill off the leading actor at the start of the film halfway through was a novel idea and mind-blowing at the time of release (1960).

-This act had the audience’s mouths hanging open in disbelief and saying, “What now”?
-“How can this be followed”?
+This act had the audience’s mouths open in disbelief, asking, “What now?”
+“How can this be followed?”
 This act later influenced the original Scream (1996) film and surprised audiences again.

-When Marion’s car is only half-submerged in a lake containing her dead body, we root for the car to completely sink because Norman does and the concerned look on Norman’s face has a sincerity to it that affects the audience.
-Norman is troubled and wounded and the audience does not know why at this point in the story.
+When Marion’s car is only half-submerged in a lake containing her dead body, we root for it to sink entirely because of Norman.
+The concerned look on Norman’s face has a sense that affects the audio at this point in the story.
+Norman is troubled and wo, undead, and the audience does not have history.

 Let’s not forget Janet Leigh.
 The audience sympathizes with her predicament.
-She is hopelessly in love with her man, steals money, is conflicted, and at her core is a nice, decent, kind woman.
+She is hopelessly in love with her man, steals money, is conflicted, and, at her core, is a friendly, decent, kind woman.

-Halfway through the film Marion’s sister Lila, played by Vera Miles, is introduced as well as a detective and becomes more of a suspense/mystery as they search for Marion and investigate the Bates Hotel and Norman Bates himself.
+Halfway through the film, Marion’s sister Lila, played by Vera Miles, is introduced as a detective and becomes more of a suspense/mystery as they search for Marion and investigate the Bates Hotel and Norman Bates himself.

 Miles then takes center stage as the lead in the film, which is intriguing.